jamenlyndon/portfolio/README.md

 ## Wrapping up
 That's it!
 I hope you enjoyed this little overview of the codebase.

-If you have any questions you can get in touch with me via:
+If you have any questions you can get in touch with me via:\

-e. jamenlyndon@gmail.com\
-p.
-0438 474 681
+jamenlyndon@gmail.com